-- Players may be only play on one team per specific league.
-If a league is split up in two pools, then a player can play on one team in each of those pools.
+- Players may only play on one team per specific league/division.
+If a league is split up in two pools or divisions, then a player can play on one team in each of those pools.

 - Player(s) may be added to the roster at any point in the season.

 - Player(s) may only be deleted from the league roster prior to the first league game.

 - Men’s leagues – 5 field players + 1 goalie